-California law lists those who have the right, duty, and responsibility to make decisions about disposition arrangements after a person's death.
+California law identifies who has the right, duty, and responsibility to make decisions after a person's death for disposition arrangements1.
 They are, in order, as listed in the law:

-- A person, prior to his or her death. - The Person Authorized to Direct Disposition (PADD) on a U.S. Department of Defense Record of Emergency Data (DD Form 93) as that form existed on December 31, 2011, or its successor form. - An agent under a California power of attorney for health care. - The surviving competent spouse or registered domestic partner. - The surviving competent adult child or the majority of the surviving competent adult children. - The surviving competent parent or parents. - The surviving competent adult sibling or the majority of the surviving competent adult siblings. - The surviving competent adult or the majority of the surviving competent adults in the next degree of kinship. - A conservator of the person appointed under Part 3 (commencing with Section 1800) of Division 4 of the Probate Code when the decedent has sufficient assets. - A conservator of the estate appointed under Part 3 (commencing with Section 1800) of Division 4 of the Probate Code when the decedent has sufficient assets. - The public administrator when the decedent has sufficient assets.
+- A person, prior to his or her death. - The Person Authorized to Direct Disposition (PADD) on a U.S. Department of Defense Record of Emergency Data (DD Form 93) as that form existed on December 31, 2011, or its successor form. - An agent under a California power of attorney for health care. - The surviving competent spouse or registered domestic partner. - The surviving competent adult child or the majority of the surviving competent adult children. - The surviving competent parent or parents. - The surviving competent adult sibling or the majority of the surviving competent adult siblings. - The surviving competent adult or the majority of the surviving competent adults in the next degree of kinship. - A conservator of the person appointed under Part 3 (commencing with Section 1800) of Division 4 of the Probate Code when the decedent has sufficient assets.